niftools/niftools.github.io/README.md

 `OPTIONAL` If you want to edit or create posts more easily (instead of by hand), you can uncomment `- jekyll-admin` in `_config.yml` to use the admin interface at localhost:4000/admin.
 This change does **not** need to be committed as `jekyll-admin` is local only.
 I would recommend leaving it otherwise commented as it appears to disable file watching while editing the site design.

 `OPTIONAL` If you are ever designing new pages and need to change `\bower_components` in order to add package dependencies you will need to install Node.js/npm.
 You must then install Bower with `npm install -g bower`.
 From there you can add Bower packages to the project root's bower.json and then run `bower install` or you can run `bower install <package>`.

+### Building and Running

+To build the site locally you run `jekyll build`.
+To serve the site locally you can run `jekyll serve`.
+This will serve from localhost:4000 and will watch for any changed files so that changes will show up as you make them.

+To view what the site would look like with the posts in `_drafts` published you can run `jekyll serve --drafts`.

 ## Front-Matter